bolabaden/NCSDecomp/docs/README.txt

 ## 📄 License

-This software is provided "as is" with no warranty.
-See the original NCSDecomp documentation for license details.
+This software is provided under the Business Source License 1.1 (BSL 1.1).
+See LICENSE.txt file in the project root for full license information.

 ---